rpdelaney/l4d2-tourney-rules/rules.md

 - [World Chess Federation][4]
 - [Wizards of the Coast][5]

-If you have any further questions about the Swiss System, contact a Tournament Director or the author.
+If you have any further questions about the Swiss System, you may post in the
+\#general channel on the discord server.

 #### 2.1.6 Deadlines